 Anthony Atala, MD, Director and Chair

-Anthony Atala, MD, is the Director of the Wake Forest Institute for Regenerative Medicine, and the W.H.
-Boyce Professor and Chair of the Department of Urology at Wake Forest University.
+Anthony Atala, MD, is the Director of the Wake Forest Institute for Regenerative Medicine, and the W. Boyce Professor and Chair of Urology at Wake Forest University.
 Dr. Atala is a practicing surgeon and a researcher in the area of regenerative medicine.
-His current work focuses on growing new human cells, tissues and organs.
+His work focuses on growing human cells, tissues and organs.

 Dr. Atala works with several journals and serves in various roles, including Editor-in-Chief of: Stem Cells- Translational Medicine; Current Stem Cell Research and Therapy; Therapeutic Advances in Urology; and BioPrinting.

 Dr. Atala is a recipient of awards, including the US Congress funded Christopher Columbus Foundation Award, bestowed on a living American who is currently working on a discovery that will significantly affect society, the World Technology Award in Health and Medicine, the Samuel D. Gross Prize in Surgical Research, the Innovation Award from the Society of Manufacturing Engineers, the Rocovich Gold Medal, and the Edison Science/Medical Award for work in 3D Bioprinting.
 In 2011 he was elected to the Institute of Medicine of the National Academy of Sciences, and in 2014 was inducted to the National Academy of Inventors as a Charter Fellow.